-Today Granger Whitelaw Interviews Betty Tran, on Part 3 of or series; Textiles: Manufacturing,m Retail & Fashion In Vientma and S.E.
+Today Granger Whitelaw Interviews Betty Tran, on Part 3 of or series; Textiles: Manufacturing, Retail & Fashion In Vietnam and S.E.
 Asia.
 Betty has found Global success and awareness with her Fashion Brand and Is now living In Vietnam again, sharing her expertise with the Community and looking to build more for the Future.
-Please join us In Listeing the Betty on The Lotus Talks!
+Please join us In Listening to the Betty on The Lotus Talks!

 Listen and subscribe to our podcast at Spotify, Apple Podcasts, Google Podcasts, or elsewhere.
 Below is a transcript of the episode, edited for readability.
 Listen to the full episode at the link here:

-Granger Whitelaw: Today we are lucky enough to have a worldwide known fashion designer with us.
+Granger Whitelaw: Today we are lucky enough to have a worldwide-known fashion designer with us.
 Betty Tran, Betty is a fashion designer, entrepreneur and consultant.
 I’ll kind of read from a recent article that she was in, to give you some background on her.
 Betty’s love of fashion came from helping her mother manufacture garments for numerous international Australian fashion labels.
 Betty’s couture and Pret-a-Porter fashion label, Betty Tran, expanded from Australia to Paris, Los Angeles, New York, and all over the world.
 In the last 10 years, she’s been a brand ambassador for Redken.
-She was winner of the Telstra WA business women’s awards, young business woman of the year in 2016.
-And was appointed a fashion ambassador in Vietnam by the Australian department of foreign affairs in 2017.
-Two years ago, Betty launched Betty Tran consultants, a corporate strategy and creative agency specializing in fashion and lifestyle, real estate and technology.
+She was a winner of the Telstra WA business women’s Awards, young businesswoman of the Year in 2016.
+And was appointed a fashion ambassador in Vietnam by the Australian Department of foreign affairs in 2017.
+Two years ago, Betty launched Betty Tran Consultants, a corporate strategy and creative agency specializing in fashion and lifestyle, real estate and technology.
 And she is currently here in Vietnam.
 Betty, thanks for calling in today for this remote interview in our Corona time.

 Granger Whitelaw: Good morning, Betty.